 Grit is available at your local feed store, it’s cheap and usually sold by the pound.
 Or, it might be right on your own property, and free!

 Just a note…

-Chicken grit and oyster shell is not for the same purpose.
-Grit aids in digestion, and oyster shell is used to provide calcium to your laying hens.
+Chicken grit and oyster shell are not for the same purpose.
+Grit aids in digestion and oyster shell is used to provide calcium to your laying hens.